 Scientific data is characterized by a variety of data types and representations, data sets (including images) that can be extremely large and complex, and the need to attach accompanying attributes, parameters, notebooks, and other metadata.
-Metadata, supplementary data that describes the basic data, includes information such as the dimensions of an array, the number type of the elements of a record, or a color lookup table (LUT).
+Metadata, supplementary data that describes the basic data (sometimes referred to as the raw data), includes information such as the dimensions of an array, the number type of the elements of a record, or a color lookup table (LUT).